How to make your retail shop less intimidating

 10 ways to make outdoor specialty shops more welcoming to all people, regardless of race, size, gender identity, or expertise

-“The intimidation hits me before I even walk into an outdoor store like REI,” says Jahmicah Dawes, who owns the Texas-based outdoor gear shop Slim Pickins Outfitters.
+“The intimidation hits me before I even walk into an outdoor store like REI,” said Jahmicah Dawes, who owns the Texas-based outdoor gear shop Slim Pickins Outfitters.
 “It starts when I roll into the parking lot in my 2007 Chevy Impala with my fly rod sticking out the window.
 I look around at all the Audis, Volkswagens, and Subarus decked out with bike racks, ski racks, and gear boxes.
 I already don’t fit.”

 For many—people of color, outdoor novices, plus-size individuals—the act of shopping for gear can be intimidating.
 Before you even get to the point of checking tags for pricing or sizes, stepping into a store where you don’t feel comfortable can discourage participating.
 In a lot of ways, that feeling of not belonging is the first barrier to creating a more diverse industry.